Coherent states for Landau levels: algebraic and thermodynamical properties: Introduction

 The paper is organized as follows.
-In section $2$, we start with the study of a spinless electron gas on the $(x,y)$-space in a magnetic field ${\bf B}$ with an isotropic harmonic potential by using step and orbit-center coordinate operators.
-In section $3$, the $su(1,1)$ representation in the Hamiltonian quantum states is studied.
-Furthermore, follows a discussion on the BGCS of the Lie algebra $su(1,1)$ defined on the Hilbert subspaces, the mean values of $SU(1,1)$ group generators, the probability density and the time dependence of the BGCS.
-Some quantum mechanical features deduced from the quantization of a complex plane using these states are investigated in section $4$.
-The results issued from this procedure are exploited to derive quadrature operator mean values and some quantum optical properties.
-In section $5,$ main statistical properties for the quantum gas in the thermodynamic equilibrium with a reservoir (thermostat) at temperature $T$ are computed and analyzed.
-The last section is devoted to concluding remarks.
+In section $2$, we start with the study of a spinless charged particles gas on the $(x,y)$-space in a magnetic field ${\bf B}$ with an isotropic harmonic potential.
+We use step and orbit-center coordinate operators.
+In section $3$, the $\mathfrak{su}(1,1)$ representation in the Hamiltonian quantum states is studied.
+There follows a discussion of the BGCS of the Lie algebra $\mathfrak{su}(1,1).$ The mean values of {\rm SU}$(1,1)$ group generators and of the physical system observables, the probability density and the time dependence of the BGCS are calculated.
+The quantization of a complex plane using these states is investigated in section $4$.
+The Mandel paremeter is studied in section $5.$ In section $6,$ the main statistical properties for the quantum gas in thermodynamic equilibrium with a reservoir at temperature $T$ are computed and analyzed.
+Section $7$ is devoted to concluding remarks.